 - An engaging, safe and stimulating environment where children take risks, question and develop an array of skills;

 - Role models across the learning community to communicate, interact and collaborate with;

 - A comprehensive approach to wellbeing that encompasses diet, exercise and mental health;

-- Opportunities to explore and experience future aspirations.
+- Opportunities to explore and experience ambitions for the future.